 Attribution and tracking return on investment (ROI) are vital to the success of any marketing campaign.
 In order to understand attribution for SMS, use custom keywords to track the various sources you’re using to grow your SMS list.

 For example you may say “Text FB to XXXXX to get an exclusive offer” on Facebook and “Text ENTER to XXXXX to enter our giveaway” if you’re trying to grow your SMS list through a contest or giveaway.

 Short codes as part of your SMS marketing strategy

 Text messaging is one of the best ways to engage with your audience and short codes are just another tactic to further increase engagement.

-If you’ve never launched an SMS campaign and aren’t using SMS automation, it’s never been a better time to start than right now.
-As mobile phone usage continues to grow, SMS will be of high value for you to leverage as one of your owned marketing channels.
+If you’ve never launched an SMS campaign and you aren’t using SMS automation, there’s never been a better time to start than right now.
+As mobile phone usage continues to grow, SMS will be an asset as one of your owned marketing channels.

 If you’re choosing between a long and short code for your brand’s SMS number, consider using a short code since it can provide higher throughputs, faster messaging, and help you drive better customer engagement.